 What ground conditions (going) can we expect?

-By mid-October the weather normally has taken a turn for the worse.
-It’s noteworthy the last five Champions Day meetings were run on the following going: Soft, Soft, Good, Good-to-Soft and Heavy.
+By mid-October, the weather has typically taken a turn for the worse.
+Notably, the last five Champions Day meetings were run on the following going - Soft, Soft, Good, Good-to-Soft, and Heavy.

 Is there a jockey to lookout for?

-It may be predictable but Frankie Dettori is the man to follow especially in the Queen Elizabeth II Stakes which is the richest mile race in Europe.
-The rider enjoyed his first ever Group 1 victory in this race with Markofdistinction in 1990.
-When Mark Of Esteem landed the contest in 1996, it was the third leg of his famous 'Magnificent Seven’.
-In total ‘Frankie’ has won this race six times: 1990, 1996, 1999, 2007, 2010 and 2017.
-While Ascot Champions Day odds on Frankie Dettori mounts are are likely to be short in all races, it will be fully justified in this race.
+It may be predictable, but Frankie Dettori is the man to follow, especially in the Queen Elizabeth II Stakes, the richest mile race in Europe.
+The rider enjoyed his first-ever Group 1 victory in this race back in 1990, and when Mark Of Esteem landed the contest in 1996, it was the third leg of his famous 'Magnificent Seven'.
+Frankie has won this race six times, and this year's Ascot Champions Day will be Frankie's final appearance at a UK racecourse before he heads across the Atlantic to ride in the US.